 To create a schedule, go to the desired Team's dashboard under the On-call sub-menu, then scroll down to the module for On-call Schedules.
-Click on the Add schedule button.
+Select Add schedule button.

 Give the schedule a name using only letter, numbers, underscores, and dots.
 Use this name when configuring the on-call schedule as the recipient of an alert.